Boltzmann machine learning and regularization methods for inferring evolutionary fields and couplings from a multiple sequence alignment: Introduction

 In the Boltzmann machine learning, the objective function, which is the cross entropy, fluctuates in the minimization process, because the partial derivatives are calculated from the pairwise marginal distributions estimated by MCMC sampling, and the first-order gradient-descent method is also used.
 The cross entropy, however, cannot be monitored in the minimization process, because it can be hardly evaluated.
 Here, the average ($D^{KL}_2$) of Kullback-Leibler divergences for pairwise marginal distributions over all residue pairs is monitored instead as a rough measure of fitting to the reference distribution.
 As shown in \Fig{\ref{fig: PF00595_learning_process_KL}}, $D^{KL}_2$ significantly fluctuates in the learning process.
 On the other hand, the sample and ensemble averages of evolutionary energy smoothly change and slowly converge in the learning process; see \Fig{\ref{fig: average_energy}}.
 Also, the profile of the sample and ensemble averages of evolutionary energy along the learning process is well reproducible by another run of learning.
 Here we stop learning and pick up the parameter estimates corresponding to $\min D^{KL}_2$, if $\min D^{KL}_2$ does not change during a certain number of iterations after a sufficient number of iterations are executed for the sample and ensemble averages of evolutionary energy to converge; see \SecIterations\ for details.

 Machine leaning methods such as Boltzmann machine employ a gradient-descent method to minimize a loss function or cross entropy.
 There are not a few gradient-descent methods invented.
 In most machine learning problems, a gradient-descent method is chosen from a view point of the speed and the degree of minimization.
 Even if there is a unique minimum in an objective function, there can be multiple sets of parameter values that take similarly approximate values for the minimum of the objective function.
 Some of them may have reasonable characteristics for the solution but the others may not.
 Thus, we must choose a gradient-descent method that yields reasonable values for parameters.
-For the present problem, \ifdefined\NAG four \else three \fi gradient-descent methods are examined; the Adam method that is commonly employed in machine learning, the RPROP-LR method that is the RPROP modified\CITE{FBW:18} for Boltzmann machine learnings of protein sequences, and the Adam method modified for sparse couplings and to use the soft-thresholding function for the group $L_1$ \ifdefined\NAG regularization, and the NAG method that is not a per-parameter learning rate method like the ModAdam but not an adaptive method unlike the ModAdam. \else regularization. \fi
+For the present problem, \ifdefined\NAG four \else three \fi gradient-descent methods are examined; the Adam method that is commonly employed in machine learning, the RPROP-LR method that is the RPROP modified\CITE{FBW:18} for Boltzmann machine learnings of protein sequences, and \RED{ the ModAdam method that is } the Adam method modified \ifdefined\NAG for sparse couplings\RED{,} and the NAG method that is not a per-parameter learning rate method like the ModAdam but not an adaptive method unlike the ModAdam. \else for sparse couplings. \fi